SudheerVadrevu/vadrevusudheer.github.io/README.md

 # vadrevusudheer.github.io
-## Practical Front-End Projects with Pure Javascript, CSS, and HTML
+## My Practical Front-End Projects with Pure Javascript, CSS, and HTML(some of them are from my Master degree courses)

-A collection of practical, easy to use front-end related projects for enthusiasts and beginners.
-The main purpose is to learn.
-The codes are free and always will be.
+ My main purpose is to learn .

 **Notes:**